College Algebra CLEP Prep 2025 – 400 Free Practice Questions to Pass the Exam

 Question: 1 / 410

-What is the vertex of the parabola y = (x – 2)^2 + 4?
+What is the equation of the axis of symmetry of the parabola y = 2x2 + 4x - 5?

 Get further explanation with Examzify DeepDiveBeta